ABE 199 CHP: Water in a Global Environment, Prasanta Kalita, Ph.D.

 *An additional materials fee of $50.00 is required for this course*

-**This course satisfies the general education requirement for Cultural Studies: Non-Western**
+*This course has been approved by campus for the General Education requirement for Cultural Studies: Non-Western Cultures*

-Instructor: Jennifer Gunji-Ballsrud is an associate professor and the Director of Japan House for 9 years.
+Instructor: Jennifer Gunji-Ballsrud is Associate Professor in the School of Art and Design and has been Director of Japan House for 9 years.
 She participated in the graphic design program for 13 years.
 She has been studying the Urasenke Way of Tea since 1990 under various teachers.
 She has earned the Wakindate level as an intermediate student in the Urasenke Foundation and has been teaching university courses for Japan House for the past 20 years.
-She was awarded the College of Fine & Applied Arts Award for Excellence in Teaching in 2004 and was awarded the Broadrick-Allen Award for Excellence in Honors Teaching in 2017, an award presented annually by the Campus Honors Program.
+She was awarded the College of Fine & Applied Arts Award for Excellence in Teaching in 2004, and the Broadrick-Allen Award for Excellence in Honors Teaching from the Campus Honors Program in 2017.

 CHP 395A: Health and Wellness in the Latinx Community, Ann Abbott, Ph.D.